 The federal government's Direct Loan program provides low-interest, long-term loans directly to students and parents.
 The lender is the U.S. Department of Education rather than a bank.

 Available to students who demonstrate financial need.
 The federal government pays the loan interest while you attend college.
 Funds for your loan will come from the U.S. Department of Education.

 Awarded to students who do not qualify for the Stafford Subsidized Loan but still need additional financial assistance.
 The loan accrues interest while you attend college.
 The interest rate may differ from subsidized loans and may differ for each year that you borrow.

-The Parent PLUS program is available to parents of students who enroll at least part-time, not to exceed the cost of attendance, minus any financial aid award.
 These loans have a higher interest rate, and the borrower is responsible for paying the interest that accrues.
 The borrower’s credit history will be checked by the U.S. Department of Education.

 Private alternative loans

 Private loans are not federal loans, but are considered part of a student's financial aid award.
 These funds are typically loaned to you by a bank or other non-educational organization.

 To request a private loan and apply the funds to ACC: